Redocly/redocly-cli/.changeset/little-camels-fold.md

 "@redocly/cli": patch
 ---

-Fix an issue when using `join` command resulted in generating incorrect schema, if security schema used logical AND for security requirements.
+Adds support for using logical AND for the security schema so that the `join` command generates the correct schema.